Spousal Support/Alimony

 2. Temporary Maintenance (During Divorce)

-Support provided while the divorce is ongoing — helps cover living expenses and legal fees.
+Support provided while the divorce is ongoing which helps cover living expenses and legal fees.

 3. Post-Divorce Maintenance (After Divorce Finalized)